 Panama did not agree to a continued U.S. military presence, but the country does cooperate extensively with the United States on counternarcotics efforts.
 In 2002, the two countries signed an agreement to conduct joint patrols for drug interdiction.
-While the government has made significant efforts to strengthen its anti-money laundering regime since 2000, the State Department's March 2005 International Narcotics Control Strategy Report maintains that money laundering remains a serious problem and "a potential threat to the stability of the country's legitimate financial institutions."
+While the government has made significant efforts to strengthen its anti-money laundering regime since 2000, the State Department's March 2006 International Narcotics Control Strategy Report maintains that Panama needs to remain vigilant to the threat that money laundering poses to the stability of the country's legitimate financial institutions.

-U.S. assistance to Panama has increased in the past several years with the country receiving some assistance under the Bush Administration's Andean Regional Initiative to help Colombia and its neighbors combat drug trafficking.
-The United States provided \$8.2 million in total foreign assistance to Panama in FY2001, \$16.2 million in FY2002, \$16.7 million in FY2003, \$18.2 million in FY2004, and an estimated \$18.6 million in FY2005.
-The Administration's FY2006 request is for \$17.4 million, including \$4.5 million in ACI assistance, \$6.6 million in development assistance, \$2 million in Economic Support Funds, \$1.1 million in foreign military financing, and \$2.6 million for a Peace Corps program.
+U.S. assistance to Panama increased annually from FY2001-FY2005, with the country receiving counter-narcotics assistance under the Bush Administration's Andean Counter-drug Initiative (ACI)11, but assistance levels began to drop beginning in FY2006.
+The United States provided \$8.2 million in total foreign assistance to Panama in FY2001, \$16.2 million in FY2002, \$16.7 million in FY2003, \$18.2 million in FY2004, and \$19 million in FY2005.
+For FY2006, an estimated \$14.4 million in foreign assistance will be provided.
+The Administration's FY2007 request is for \$11.7 million, including \$4 million in ACI assistance, \$3.2 million in development assistance, \$1.4 million in military assistance, and \$3 million for a Peace Corps program.